showpass/showpass-wordpress-plugin/README.md

 * *Organization ID* - it is ID from venue that you want to get Events from. ex.
 5 - will get all events form venue with ID = 5.
 * *Date format* - You can enter format that you want date to be converted in. ex. "l F d, Y" - it will be in this format "Friday 21 April, 2017".
+* *Time format* - You can enter format that you want time to be converted in. ex. "g:iA" - it will be in this format "9:00AM".
-More about date format <a href="http://php.net/manual/en/function.date.php">here</a>.
+More about date and time format <a href="http://php.net/manual/en/function.date.php">here</a>.

 ## 2. Shortcode